 - Founders and Midwest Affiliates: Sponsor may have no more than two AHA-funded fellows (predoctoral and postdoctoral) at any time.

-Great Rivers and Greater Southeast Affiliates: Sponsor may have no more than two AHA-funded fellows (predoctoral) at any time.
+Great Rivers and Greater Southeast Affiliates: Sponsor may have no more than four AHA-funded fellows (two postdoctoral and two predoctoral) at any time.

 Mid-Atlantic Affiliate: has no restriction on the number of AHA-funded fellows in a sponsor's lab at any time.

 SouthWest Affiliate: Sponsor may have no more than three AHA funded fellows (no more than two in one category) at any time.

 Western States Affiliate: Sponsor may have no more than three AHA funded fellows (maximum of two postdoctoral fellows) at any time.